agostonr/Laser-system/README.md

 The latex reference is exported as a _pdf_ file.

-See the html docs here.
+See the html docs starting from the _index.html_ file after downloading the _html_ folder.